ajgara/whoscorecards/README.md

 ### Installing the app

 This guide assumes you're using Ubuntu or another Debian based Linux distribution.
+In case of using the already existing VM environment you can omit the following steps and jump straight to the **Running the app** section.

 First we create a directory to store the files for the project:

 ```sh
 $ mkdir odascorecards